ngi-nix/DiffPrivacyInference/README.md

 The Flake can successfuly build the Haskell backend, but the Julia frontend part still needs to be done.

+The frontend Flake has some problems when cloning the the packages to build.

 Repos: \
 https://github.com/DiffMu/DiffPrivacyInference.jl \
 https://github.com/DiffMu/DiffPrivacyInferenceHs